 So how does that help?

 This is where I’ve seen people start to go around in circles, looking at the request, looking at the exemptions, looking at the request again.
-If this sounds familiar, then this is where you need to take a step back and look a few things up, or speak to an objective advisor.
+If this sounds familiar, then this is where you need to take a step back and look a few things up or speak to an objective adviser.

 At this point, I always say ‘go back to basics’ and focus on what the law says about the right to Subject Access.

-General Data Protection Regulation (GDPR) Recital 63 states (with my own emphasis): “A data subject should have the right of access to personal data which have been collected concerning him or her, and to exercise that right easily and at reasonable intervals, in order to be aware of, and verify, the lawfulness of the processing.”
+General Data Protection Regulation (GDPR) Recital 63 states: “A data subject should have the right of access to personal data which have been collected concerning him or her, and to exercise that right easily and at reasonable intervals, in order to be aware of, and verify, the lawfulness of the processing.”

 Looking at the ICO’s detailed guidance on the right to access (in draft form at time of writing), gives us more of a steer on what should and shouldn’t be included in a SAR response.
 There’s no getting away from the fact the guidance is long (very long – 77 pages!) but it can be useful when working out what constitutes a subject’s ‘personal data’ and what is exempt from a SAR response, under the Data Protection Act 2018 (DPA 2018).